Thyroidectomy Surgery and Pregnancy: What You Need to Know

 Even if your doctor has identified any risk factors and you have received the proper medical care, you should still take extra measures to ensure that your baby remains safe and healthy.
 Eating a healthy diet, staying physically active, and getting enough rest can help to ensure that your body is adequately prepared for pregnancy and the postnatal period.
 Additionally, avoiding drugs, alcohol, and smoking can reduce the risk of birth defects and other health complications in both mother and child.

-See also thyroid peroxidase antibodies
+See also nodule on thyroid

 Conclusion